 Common causes of functional incontinence include:

-- Poor eyesight
+- poor eyesight or mobility

-Functional incontinence is more prevalent among elderly people, and is common in nursing homes.
+Functional incontinence is more prevalent among elderly people and is common in nursing homes.

 The following are risk factors linked to urinary incontinence:

 - Obesity: This puts extra pressure on the bladder and surrounding muscles.
 It weakens the muscles, making leakage more likely when the person sneezes or coughs.

 - Smoking: This can lead to a chronic cough, which may result in episodes of incontinence.